Lavertas55/NFC-Chessboard/README.md

 # NFC-Chessboard
  A chessboard that checks the location of the pieces to unlock a drawer.

-Make sure that the RadioHead library and servo libraries are running on different timers.
+Make sure you use the included servo library.
-In RH_ASK.cpp add "#define RH_ASK_ARDUINO_USE_TIMER2"
+This library will change which timer the Arduino Micro uses for the unlocking circuit.